-The Jeff Milano-Johnson Memorial Fund, Rochester Kids, was established in memory of Jeff Milano-Johnson, a 14 year old boy who died suddenly in 2007 of a ruptured brain aneurysm, while warming up for a lacrosse game.
+Rochester Kids, also known as the Jeff Milano-Johnson Fund, was established in memory of Jeff Milano-Johnson, a 14 year old boy who died suddenly in 2007.
+Jeff died of a ruptured brain aneurysm while warming up for a lacrosse game.
 The goal of the fund is to improve the lives and future of youth in the Rochester area.

 The Fund was created as Jeff's legacy.
 Several minutes after Jeff collapsed on the lacrosse field, another young man, Shamar Patterson, 16, was killed in a drive by shooting in Rochester.
 Shamar was a junior at Gates-Chili High School and was visiting his grandmother and some childhood friends the day he died.
 Shamar's family had moved to the suburbs because they were safer than the city.
 Similar to Jeff, Shamar was "a very outgoing, energetic class clown."